 How to access cloud credits

-1) You can take advantage of $300 GCP credits.
+- You can take advantage of $300 Google Cloud credits.
 Google Cloud credits expire sixty days after you start the trial.
-To sign up, you will log into the Google Cloud Platform Console (https://console.cloud.google.com) and set up a Cloud Billing account.
-Read how to activate the credits in this article.
+To sign up, log into the Google Cloud Console (https://console.cloud.google.com) and set up a Cloud Billing account.
+See Set up billing with $300 Google credits to explore Terra.

 How to set up your own Terra Billing Project

 All cloud costs for working in Terra are paid for with a Terra Billing project funded with a linked Cloud Billing account.
-BioData Catalyst users will use a Google Cloud Billing account set up for you using NIH’s Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) initiative, managed by the third-party reseller, Carahsoft.
+BDC users use a Google Cloud Billing account set up for you using NIH’s Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) initiative, managed by the third-party reseller, Carahsoft.

-Once you have access to the STRIDES Billing account, you can link it to Terra and create a Terra Billing project by following the instructions in this article.
+Once you have access to the STRIDES Billing account, you can link it to Terra and create a Terra Billing project by following the instructions in How to set up billing in Terra.

 Controlling Cloud Costs